JulaKula/AnimalsQuizApp/README.md

 This is my Project 3 from Google Developer Challenge Scholarship: Android Basics.

-It is a quiz app about extincted aminals
+It is a quiz app about extincted animals

 <img src = "Screenshots/Screenshot_portrait.png" width=300 > <img src = "Screenshots/Screenshot_landscape.png" height=300 >